Coding standards

 This project has adopted the following coding standards:

-• Code should be formatted using Oracle / WebLogic standards, which are identical to the Google Java Style.
+- Code should be formatted using Oracle / WebLogic standards, which are identical to the Google Java Style .

-• Javadoc must be provided for all public packages, classes, and methods, and must include all parameters and returns.
+- Javadoc must be provided for all public packages, classes, and methods, and must include all parameters and returns.
 Javadoc is not required for methods that override or implement methods that are already documented.

-• All non-trivial methods should include LOGGER.entering() and LOGGER.exiting() calls.
+- All non-trivial methods should include

-• The LOGGER.exiting() call should include the value that is going to be returned from the method, unless that value includes a credential or other sensitive information.
+LOGGER.exiting()call should include the value that is going to be returned from the method, unless that value includes a credential or other sensitive information. - All logged messages must be internationalized using the resource bundle

-• After operator initialization, all operator work must be implemented using the asynchronous call model.
-In particular, worker threads must not use sleep() or IO or lock-based blocking methods.
+src/main/resources/Operator.propertiesand using a key itemized insrc/main/java/oracle/kubernetes/operator/logging/MessageKeys.java. - After operator initialization, all operator work must be implemented using the asynchronous call model.
+In particular, worker threads must not use

 Code formatting plugins